wadearnold/docs/docs/ACH_File_Structure.md

 | *11* | 78-78 | 1 | blank | Secondary OFAC screening indicator | Assigned by the ACH Gateway operator | O |
 | *12* | 79-79 | 1 | "1" | Addenda Record indicator | "1" = Addenda records follow this entry | M |
 | *13* | 80-94 | 15 | Numeric | Trace Number | The field is constructed as follows: <br> Positions 80-87 should be the same as Field 16 of the IAT Company/Batch Header.
 Positions 88- 94 are filled with the Entry Detail Sequence Number.
 This number must be assigned in ascending order to entries within each batch, although the numbers need not be continuous. | M |

+**NOTE**: For IAT Return Entries, each field of the Entry Detail Record remains unchanged from the original entry, except:
+1) Transaction Code -Changed to the appropriate Return Entry Transaction Code.
+2) Receiving DFI Identification - Changed to the routing number of the institution receiving the return entry (i.e., OFI of original entry).
+3) Check Digit - Changed to the check digit according to NACH standards and based on the Routing Number contained in position 04-11.
+4) Amount - For the return of an outbound International ACH Transaction originated by a U.S ODFI, this amount will be different from the amount reflected in the original forward entry if the exchange rate is different at the time of the return.
+5) Trace Number - Changed to the trace number assigned by the institution preparing the Automated Return Entry.

 **IAT Addenda Records**